tessi/mosaic/README.md

 # Mosaic

-Stitches together images in the `tiles` directory (put your own images there) into a mosaic.
+Stitches together images from a `tiles` directory (put your own images there) into a mosaic.
 The mosaic is built from an input image, where we apply the following process:

 * downsize all tile images to 140x140 pixels
 * reduce colors of the input image to 128 colors